 What we do

-We supply water, wastewater, recycled water and some stormwater services to over 4.6 million people in Sydney, the Illawarra and the Blue Mountains.
+We supply water, wastewater, recycled water and some stormwater services to almost five million people in Sydney, the Illawarra and the Blue Mountains.

 Our Operating Licence sets out standards and requirements we must meet as a water utility.
 The licence also includes our Customer Contract.